Jeyaraj Fernandopulle: Controversies

-In August 2007 he launched a scathing attack against United Nation's Under-Secretary-General for Humanitarian Affairs John Holmes terming him as a "terrorist who takes bribes from the LTTE."
-When his remarks were condemned by UN Secretary General Ban Ki-moon he declared that "I don’t give a damn about what this UN boss has to tell me or Sri Lanka.
+In August 2007 he launched a scathing attack against United Nations' Under-Secretary-General for Humanitarian Affairs John Holmes terming him as a "terrorist who takes bribes from the LTTE."
+When his remarks were condemned by UN Secretary General Ban Ki-moon he declared that "I don't give a damn about what this UN boss has to tell me or Sri Lanka.
 He can say whatever he wants, but I will still go by what I said and that is, John Homes is a terrorist who takes bribes from the LTTE."

 Death

 He was killed on 6 April 2008 along with 14 others by an alleged suicide bomber, who exploded himself at the start of a marathon race which was part of the Sinhala and Tamil New Year celebration in Weliveriya town.
 Sri Lanka's national athletics coach Lakshman de Alwis and former Olympics runner K.A.
 Karunaratne were also killed in the bombing which wounded 90 others.
 He is survived by his wife, Dr. Sudharshani Fernendopulle, daughter Samurdhi and son Bhanuka.

 Amnesty International and the Government of Sri Lanka accused the LTTE for carrying out the attack.

 The suicide attack was captured in video of a Sirasa TV news camera.